 In the majority of cases, the cost of Swiss dentistry is paid for by the individual as it is not a direct part of the healthcare system.
 Relatively few health insurance policies cover the cost of dental care and only a small number of Swiss citizens pay for dental insurance.

-Occasionally, you might receive dental insurance through your work contract, although this is rare and is only available through jobs at international companies.
+Occasionally, you might receive dental insurance through your work contract, although this is rare and is usually only available through jobs at international companies.
 Do check with your employer or consult your employment contract for more information.
 If you are looking for a job, see what is included in the job description.

 When does my health insurance cover the cost of Swiss dental care?